-- 1. Assemble nested subplot frames - The cover and identity of plant species will be recorded in 1m frames.
-The frames may be assembled from components prior to the sampling effort or purchased pre-fabricated (Appendix F). - 2.
-Prepare data collection tools - Prepare the PDA or datasheets (RD[05]) for collecting data prior to leaving for the field.
-If the data are collected directly onto an electronic hand-held device, be sure the unit is well charged by keeping it connected to the charger when not in the field.
-Prior to leaving for the field, confirm that the software is loaded onto the device and the data from prior sampling efforts have been downloaded and deleted.
-Be prepared to use provided paper datasheets if the device fails (e.g. dunked in a creek, lost, or crashes) or if data is to be collected on paper data sheets. - 3.
-Organize equipment and consumable items - Plastic bags will be used to collect unknown plant species.
-Prior to going to the field or be sure to have an ample number of loose bags and, if desired, assemble a system for collecting unknown species (Appendix G).
+Assemble nested subplot frames

+• The cover and identity of plant species will be recorded in 1m2 frames.
+The frames may be assembled from components prior to the sampling effort or purchased (Appendix F).

+Prepare data collection tools

+Prepare the electronic hand-helpd device and and datasheets (RD[05]) for collecting data prior to leaving for the field.
+Be sure electronics are charged, software is loaded, and data from prior sampling efforts have been downloaded and deleted.
+Be prepared to use provided paper datasheets if the electronic device fails (e.g. dunked in a creek, lost, or crashes) or if data is to be collected on paper data sheets.

+Organize equipment and consumable items

+• Plastic bags will be used to collect unknown plant species.
+Prior to going to the field be sure to have an ample number of loose bags and, if desired, assemble a system for collecting unknown species (Appendix G).
 Adhesive labels will be needed and working permanent markers and pencils.

-Title: TOS Protocol and Procedure: Plant Diversity Sampling Date: 11/03/2014 NEON Doc. #: NEON.DOC.014042 Author: D. Barnett Revision: D